-Healthy baked oats made without gluten, dairy, or eggs.
-These oats have lots of fresh pear, a hint of vanilla, and warm chai-style spices.
-They’re naturally sweetened with maple syrup and made with clean, wholesome ingredients.
-This is a great recipe for meal prep or whenever you’re craving a warm comforting breakfast.
+Looking for a new way to enjoy your oats?
+You'll love these dairy-free baked oats with pear!
+They have lots of fresh pear, a hint of vanilla, and warm chai-style spices.
+They're naturally sweetened with maple syrup and made with clean, wholesome ingredients.
+It's a great recipe for meal prep or whenever you're craving a warm comforting breakfast.

 What I love about this recipe is that it only takes 5 minutes to get it in the oven, and you have breakfast ready to go for the next few days.
 You can double the recipe if needed and have a great breakfast to serve a crowd.
 It's full of warming spices like cinnamon, ginger, and cardamom that complement the sweetness of the pear and add delicious flavor to the oats.